 One of the highlights of this walking holiday is the high standard of the accommodation you will enjoy.
 The hotels, inns, guesthouses and B&B’s we use are hand-picked to ensure that you enjoy every minute of your stay.
 All offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early, especially in high season.
 You will find descriptions, photos and weblinks to a selection of the accommodation below.

 This independent walking holiday is not available to solo walker, however should you require single rooms within your party we will of course try to accommodate your request subject to availability.There is a single supplement payable to cover the additional costs we incur.

 Breakfast is included each morning while lunch and dinner are not included so you are free to choose from the available options.
-Your accommodation will be more than happy to provide a packed lunch on request and this can be booked on arrival, alternatively your guidebook also includes details of local shops and convenient lunch stops on the way.
+Your accommodation will be more than happy to provide a packed lunch on request and this can be booked on arrival, alternatively your guidebook also includes details of local shops and convenient lunch and water stops on the way.
+There are some quite remote sections so it is advisable to bring and refill a large water bottle before setting off each day.
 Dinner is available either at your accommodation or nearby pubs and restaurants and your info pack will of course have recommendations.